 Despite this ability to communicate beyond line-of-sight, vagaries of propagation and other environmental effects can sometimes produce outages on some HF links while leaving others intact.
 Thus, reliability in HF networks is enhanced when indirect routing is supported.
 Most routes in an HF network usually require only a single link.
 However, in cases where multiple routing options are necessary to maintain quality of service, a single-relay routing mechanism should be useful.

 When multiple HF nodes wish to share a channel for efficient one-to-many as well as one-to-one communications, a channel access protocol is needed.
-One approach uses a token passing protocol.
-The narrow-bandwidth, high-delay, and high-loss characteristics of the HF channel place especially stringent requirements on such a protocol.
+Token Ring Mesh and ALE Mesh Networks can provide this capability..
+The narrow-bandwidth, high-delay, and high-loss characteristics of the HF channel place especially stringent requirements on token passing protocols.
 When data transmission requirements exceed the rates that can be achieved in nominal 3 kHz allocations, mechanisms that spread the data transmission over a multitude of such channels may be employed.
 Wideband modems are available which significantly increase data throughput of a network.
 Independent sideband operation can support multichannel operation to increase bandwidth while maintaining spectral efficiency.

+Attachment

+Typical HF, Digital HF and AGILE-HF technical characteristics

 TABLE 1

-Characteristics of Advanced digital HF radiocommunication systems
+Characteristics of advanced digital HF radiocommunication systems